Office: Obs O16

 More Info (Internal)

 I currently work in the Optics Group at the Institute of Astronomy under the supervision of Professor Craig Mackay.
-My work is focussed on the development of a wavefront curvature sensor to be in the low order adaptive optics system in Adaptive Optics Lucky Imager (AOLI).
+My work is focussed on the development of a non-linear curvature wavefront sensor (nlCWFS) to be used in the low order adaptive optics system of the Adaptive Optics Lucky Imager (AOLI).

 Crass, J., Aisher, P., Femenia, B., King, D.L., Mackay, C.D. et al, "The AOLI low-order non-linear curvature wavefront sensor: a method for high sensitivity wavefront reconstruction", Proc SPIE 8447 (2012)